jacebenson/jace.pro/content/post/2017-10-27-surveys/index.md

 from your surveys.

-Ask this question about every question you include, "Does this question drive action once recieved?"
+Ask this question about every question you include, "Does this question drive action once received?"
 If the answer is no, why are you asking it?
 The action doesn't have to get you calling the surveyee, but should drive trends to changes you want to make.